-Students interested in the undergraduate program should apply through the Fleer Center for Adult Education at Salem College.
-Graduate students should contact the School of Music.
-The programs are for both men and women.
+Students interested in the graduate certificate program should apply by contacting the School of Music (see “Application” below).
+The program is for both men and women.

 Studies show that between 50 and 75 percent of keyboardists in the United States are dealing with the effects of injuries related to their playing, and that female musicians are statistically twice as likely to develop playing-related injuries as male musicians.

-The method taught in the new certificate program is the Lister-Sink Method, developed by Salem music professor Barbara Lister-Sink and outlined in her CD Freeing the Caged Bird: Developing Well-Coordinated, Injury-Preventive Piano Technique.
+The method taught in the new certificate program is the Lister-Sink Method, developed by Salem music professor Barbara Lister-Sink and outlined in her DVD Freeing the Caged Bird: Developing Well-Coordinated, Injury-Preventive Piano Technique.
 According to Lister-Sink, “This method is one of the only consistently successful methods developed in the late 20th century to convey effectively the biomechanical knowledge, sensations and coordinations necessary to prevent injury and to promote consistently good coordination and development of full artistic potential.”